 Jebel Nur: The Mountain of Light

-Actually as the photographs that I took while on top of Jebel Nur will attest to the sensation that while there you feel as if you are on top on the world looking down at the creation.
+As the photographs that I took while on top of Jebel Nur will attest to, the sensation that while there you feel as if you are on top on the world looking down at the creation.
 Each direction you turn there is an endless panorama of undulating desert scenes and the rising and falling of small mountains and sprawling amoeba shaped valleys.

-Speaking of miracles there are a few things that I have experienced that I would classify as miracles and several of them occurred during this pilgrimage and one in particular would occur years later in 1989/80 in Iran when I had the pleasure to have met The Ayatollah Marashi Najfi [peace be with him] a man so old and frail the day I met him at his home that he could barely summon the strength to pray while seated on his bedroom/study floor and then later that night I was brought to the Shrine of Hazratah Masumeh by Sheikh Zaki to witness what Zaki describes as one of the Miracles of Qum –to my amazement at the time of the calling of the Maghrib Adan I saw The Aged Ayatollah enter through the gates of the shine standing very tall and erect walking at a brisk pace into the spacious courtyard which by the way contained thousands of eager pilgims, all there to witness the great miracle that was to occur before their eyes… The old man untied his turban and draped the trailing end over his left shoulder and led the faithful congregation through the sunset prayer in a swift and precise manner which I have yet to experience again.
-He performed each stage of the prayer with exacting precision and his rising and falling were impeccable, his voice clearly audible above the sound of the evenings rustling breeze and the sounds of flocks of wailing pigeons that circled overhead all during this miraculous prayer.
+Speaking of miracles there are a few things that I have experienced that I would classify as miracles and several of them occurred during this pilgrimage and one in particular would occur years later in 1989/80 in Iran when I had the pleasure to have met the Ayatollah Marashi Najfi [peace be with him] a man so old and frail the day I met him at his home that he could barely summon the strength to pray while seated on his bedroom/study floor.
+Then later that night I was brought to the Shrine of Hazratah Masumeh by Sheikh Zaki to witness what Zaki describes as one of the Miracles of Qum to my amazement at the time of the calling of the Maghrib Adhan I saw the aged Ayatollah enter through the gates of the shine standing very tall and erect walking at a brisk pace into the spacious courtyard which contained thousands of eager pilgims, all there to witness the great miracle that was to occur before their eyes.
+The old man untied his turban and draped the trailing end over his left shoulder and led the faithful congregation through the sunset prayer in a swift and precise manner which I have yet to experience again.
+He performed each stage of the prayer with exacting precision and his rising and falling were impeccable, his voice was clearly audible above the sound of the evenings rustling breeze and the sounds of flocks of wailing pigeons that circled overhead all during this miraculous prayer.

 However back to Jebel Nur.
-As I was making my way down the mountain following a narrow well trodden path I noticed a woman standing a few feet away standing as if in silent meditation with her hands folded under her protruding stomach looking far off into the distance…she was dressed in white and was obviously in the last stages of pregnancy, as I approached she turned my way and smiled, when she noticed the camera hanging around my neck she raised her hand and beckoned / gestured to me to take her picture.
-I approached the lady and gave her Salaams, she returned my salaams and gestured again assuming a very girlishly stance I took several photos of her and began to make my way down the mountain.
+As I was making my way down the mountain following a narrow well trodden path I noticed a woman standing a few feet away standing as if in silent meditation with her hands folded under her protruding stomach looking far off into the distance, she was dressed in white and was obviously in the last stages of pregnancy, as I approached she turned my way and smiled, when she noticed the camera hanging around my neck she raised her hand and gestured to me to take her picture.
+I approached the lady and gave her my Salaams, she returned my salaams and gestured again assuming a very girlishly stance.
+I took several photos of her and began to make my way down the mountain.

 Oh!
-About the address…they had abandoned their home in the village and by the time they got back, if they do get back the village may have moved to another location.
+About the address, they had abandoned their home in the village and by the time they got back, if they did get back, the village may have moved to another location.
 To quote Fats Waller once again: “One Never Knows Do On

 The Woman In The Desert (At Badr)